Add the 'Frescopod' to Your List of the Greatest Greek Inventions - The Pappas Post

 In 2019 alone, approximately 14.3 billion plastic pods were thrown into the trash.
 Mamtsaderis did the math and realized that if these pods could wrap around the earth, they would make almost 16 circles.

-He created Frescopod, a recyclable, single use system that isn’t only good for the environment, bit also saves consumers money in the long run.
+He created Frescopod, a recyclable, single use system that isn’t only good for the environment, but also saves consumers money in the long run.

 The invention is basic, and it’s hard to believe someone hasn’t thought of this yet.
 It includes a 100% biodegradable single-use filter with a stainless steel ring that is designed to fit any single-serve coffee maker.